apache/james-project/src/site/markdown/server/manage-webadmin.md

 #### ReIndexing action

+These tasks are only available on top of Guice Cassandra products or Guice JPA products.
+They are not part of Memory Guice product.

 Be also aware of the limits of this API:

 Warning: During the re-indexing, the result of search operations might be altered.